-With Kettlebells, believe it or not, the difference between proper, comfortable technique and ineffective, painful technique can sometimes be hard to determine!
-Here are 5 sure fire ways to put yourself on the right path to safe and fulfilling progression:
+With Kettlebells the difference between progressive technique and ineffective technique can sometimes be hard to determine!
+Here are 5 sure fire ways to put yourself on the right path to safe and fulfilling progression!

-1. Pinch The Nickel!
-This is really the true foundation of kettlebell training, it is the act of holding everything together by thinking about glute and ab engagement, in other words bracing your butt and your gut.
+1. Pinch The Quarter!
+This is really the true foundation of kettlebell training, it is the act of holding everything together by thinking about glute and ab engagement by thinking about squeezing a quarter between your butt muscles.
+In other words bracing your butt and your gut.
 This encourages more muscles to work during lifts and it protects the joints and low back at all stages of movement.
-Here’s an article on how to do that…

 2. Choose The Right Brand.
 All Kettlebells are not created equally, some have handles that are too small, or too big, or too rough, or too smooth.
 To avoid a number of aggravations, from chipping paint to torn up hands and busted wrists, use KETTLEBELLS USA.
-With KBUSA, you know that whatever style of Kettlebell you choose, and yes there are even different styles of Kettlebells, whichever you choose it is going to be absolute quality every single time.
+With KBUSA, you know that whatever style of Kettlebell you choose is going to be absolute quality every single time.

 3. Keep Things Simple.
 Make sure that you approach your training as a study, especially if you are working on your own or learning without a trainer.
 Pick 2 or 3 exercises to “master” and focus on perfecting progressions with those exercises.
-When it comes to Kettlebells, chances are that getting really good at performing one or 2 movements is going to give you the foundations for many of the other exercises, and make getting good at those a lot easier too.
+When it comes to Kettlebells, chances are that getting really good at performing 2 or 3 movements is going to give you the foundations for many of the other exercises.

 5. Find Experienced Kettlebell Instruction.
 Having someone to work through the foundations of the practice with you can stream line your exposure to corrections and adjustments, while covering a lot of ground on improving technique in a short amount of time.
-All too often do I meet individuals who have been working with Kettlebells for some time but have never gotten the foundations of the program, and so their confidence in their ability is low and the idea of progressing from where they are to heavier weights is not easy to imagine.
-By working with an instructor who is experienced at taking people through progressions you can create the most enjoyable experience, knowing that what you are doing is having an enormous affect on your personal ability and physical confidence.
+All too often do I meet individuals who have been working with Kettlebells for some time but have never gotten the foundations of the program.
+This causes low confidence in their ability and makes the thought of progressing very hard to imagine.
+Working with an experienced Kettlebell instructor can create the most enjoyable practice!